openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 Solver parameters
 +++++++++++++++++

-The constructor of :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` accepts parameters related to the solver setting.
+The constructor of :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` accepts several parameters related to the solver setting.

 * :code:`dual_gap_type` allows to choose the type of measurement of the `duality gap <https://en.wikipedia.org/wiki/Duality_gap>`_.
 It can be seen as an expression of whether the precision of the variable optimization must be absolute or relative.
 * :code:`dual_gap_limit` determines the precision of the variable optimization by the solver.
-Relative or absolute according to dual_gap_type.
+Relative or absolute according to :code:`dual_gap_type`.
 * :code:`solver_time_limit` allows to set a maximum time for the solver optimization (in seconds).
-Set to None or 0 to set no limit.
+Set to :code:`None` or :code:`0` to set no limit.
 * :code:`time_limit_dual_gap_limit` allows to set an alternative precision in case of time limit hit.
 If the time limit is hit and the duality gap is still higher than this parameter, a :class:`~impacts_estimation.exceptions.RecipeCreationError` is raised.

 Solver variables
 ++++++++++++++++

-Using the conceptual framework detailed in :ref:`Food product modelling`, :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` implements solver variables for the following:
+Using the conceptual framework detailed in :ref:`Food product modelling`, :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator` implements the following solver variables:

 * The attribute :code:`total_mass_var` corresponds to the total mass of ingredients used before transformation :math:`M`
 * The attribute :code:`evaporation_var` corresponds to the evaporation coefficient :math:`E`